 Where to Elope

-You can elope anywhere!
+You’re going to love this answer: anywhere!
 That's the beauty of it.
-If the two of you love to party, head to Vegas for a fun-filled weekend of gambling, and top it off with a wedding ceremony at the famous A Little White Wedding Chapel.
-Beach wedding more your style?
-Fly to Miami or somewhere on the California coast for an oceanfront affair.
-Or go to Aspen for a mountainside winter wedding complete with snow!
-Your options are truly endless.
+If the two of you love to party, head to Las Vegas for a fun-filled weekend of gambling, mouthwatering food and amazing shows, topped off with a wedding ceremony at the iconic A Little White Wedding Chapel.
+Always dreamed of exchanging vows barefoot in the sand?
+Fly to Florida, South Carolina or the California coast for a beachfront ceremony.
+Or head to Aspen for a mountainside winter wedding complete with a perfect dusting of snow.
+Seriously, your options are endless.

 Your elopement dress code is completely up to you.
 If spending thousands of dollars on wedding attire isn’t your thing, you’re in good company here.
 For a ceremony so small and private, couples who elope often choose to wear something decidedly more casual and effortless.
 City hall elopements especially tend to be flexible.
 Want a wedding look you'll wear again (and again)?
 Ladies, go with a simple cocktail dress, airy maxi dress, chic pantsuit or anything with a splash of color.
 Grooms, go as lax as khakis and a button-down or get dressed up in your favorite suit.
 Just keep the climate and formality (if applicable) of your destination in mind.

 The best elopement idea?
 Marry quietly, then party your hearts out later.
 That’s right, you’re allowed to have a big reception when you get home, which gives you the best of both worlds.
 Wear your elopement outfit again, cut a gorgeous wedding cake and make a registry.
 Not stressing over the reception might be the reason you’re saying “I do” just the two of you—so this might not be for you.
 But know it’s an option to say the secluded vows you want and can afford, then host (or let a loved one host) a more laid-back party for you newlyweds.